mgckind/get_Nz/README.md

 get_Nz
 ======

-Compute N(z) for DES catalogs using sparse format
+Compute N(z) for DES catalogs using sparse format for photo-z PDFs

 ### USE